mahmoud/clastic/docs/tutorial-part2.rst

-This template consists of two major sections: one for adding a new entry, and one for managing existing entries.
+This template consists of two major sections: one for adding a new entry, and one for listing recorded entries.
 It expects two items in the render context:

 - ``host_url`` for the base URL of the application
 - ``entries`` for the shortened links stored in the application

-The endpoint provides neither of these but fortunately, the template engine leaves the parts relating to nonexisting items blank, which is OK for now.
+The endpoint provides neither of these, but fortunately the template engine leaves the parts relating to nonexisting items blank, which is OK for now.